 - 1. Download Xrev Transmit from www.xrev.com.au - 2.
-Install the appropriate version you require (2012, 2013, ...).
-Note that you will require Administrator privileges on your workstation to install. - 3.
+Install the appropriate versions you require (2013, 2014, ...).
+Note that you will require Administrator privileges on your workstation to install and each version uses the same "database" of settings. - 3.
 Follow the prompts and install the sub-components if prompted.
-Xrev Transmit requires BioPDF (the PDF Printer Xrev Transmit uses).
+Xrev Transmit requires BioPDF for automatic naming of PDF's (the PDF Printer Xrev Transmit uses) or an existing installation of Adobe PDF, Bluebeam PDF or PDF Creator.
 If this is already installed the installation takes no longer than a minute to complete on most workstations. - 4.
-Xrev Transmit is now installed and ready to use. - Open the version of Revit you installed Xrev Transmit on, and open a project with a project number entered.
+Xrev Transmit is now installed and ready to use. - 5.
+Open the version of Revit you installed Xrev Transmit on, and open a project with a project number entered.
 NOTE: Xrev Transmit will not be visible in the family environment; you must have a project file open. - 6.
-Click on the Add-Ins Tab and select Xrev Settings button.
+Click on the Add-Ins Tab and select Xrev Transmit Settings button.